JOIN THE HIF FAMILY!

 HIF can be your spiritual family too!
 Especially for those far away from their passport country, HIF is a “home away from home.”
 Our family not only serves and cares for one another, but we’re also on a mission: “To be a light to the nations in Hanoi and beyond!”
 If you expect to stay in Hanoi for more than one year, we encourage you to join the HIF family of faith!

-To become a member, you will need to familiarize yourself with the HIF Constitution, which includes our Statement of Faith and our membership requirements.
+To become a member, you will need to familiarize yourself with the HIF Constitution (see below on this page), which includes our Statement of Faith and our membership requirements.
 In short, you would need to agree with HIF’s Statement of Faith, follow the Constitution, be an active participant, and be at least 18 years of age.
 The Elders Team will review and grant approval of your request.
 Membership does not require you to relinquish membership at your home church in your home country, in case you have one.

 the HIF constitution